Keanu Reeves: 1999–2004: Resurgence with The Matrix franchise and comedies

-The Matrix Revolutions, the third instalment, was met with mixed reception.
+The Matrix Revolutions, the third installment, was met with mixed reception.
 According to review aggregator Rotten Tomatoes, the consensus was that "characters and ideas take a back seat to the special effects".
 Paul Clinton, writing for CNN, praised the special effects but felt Reeves's character was unfocused.
-In contrast the San Francisco Chronicle's Carla Meyer was highly critical of the special effects, writing, "[The Wachowskis] computer-generated imagery goes from dazzling to deadening in action scenes that favor heavy, clanking weaponry over the martial-arts moves that thrilled viewers of The Matrix and The Matrix Reloaded."
-Nevertheless the film grossed a healthy $427 million worldwide, although less than the two previous films.
+In contrast, the San Francisco Chronicle's Carla Meyer was highly critical of the special effects, writing, "[The Wachowskis] computer-generated imagery goes from dazzling to deadening in action scenes that favor heavy, clanking weaponry over the martial-arts moves that thrilled viewers of The Matrix and The Matrix Reloaded."
+Nevertheless, the film grossed $427 million worldwide, although less than the two previous films.
 Something's Gotta Give, a romantic comedy, was Reeves's last release of 2003.
-He co-starred with Jack Nicholson and Diane Keaton; he played Dr. Julian Mercer in the film.
+He co-starred with Jack Nicholson and Diane Keaton, and played Dr. Julian Mercer in the film.
 Something's Gotta Give received generally favourable reviews.

 2005–2013: Thrillers, documentaries and directorial debut

-In 2005, Reeves played the titular role in Constantine, an occult detective film, about a man who has the ability to perceive and communicate with half-angels and half-demons.
+In 2005, Reeves played John Constantine in Constantine, an occult detective film, about a man who has the ability to perceive and communicate with half-angels and half-demons.
 The film was a respectable box office hit, grossing $230 million worldwide from a $100 million budget but attracted mixed-to-positive reviews.
 The Sydney Morning Herald's critic wrote that "Constantine isn't bad, but it doesn't deserve any imposing adjectives.
 It's occasionally cheesy, sometimes enjoyable, intermittently scary, and constantly spiked with celestial blatherskite".
 He next appeared in Thumbsucker, which premiered at the Sundance Film Festival in 2005.
-A comedy adapted from the 1999 Walter Kirn novel of the same name, the story follows a boy with a thumb-sucking problem.
+A comedy adapted from the 1999 novel by Walter Kirn, the story follows a boy with a thumb-sucking problem.
 Reeves and the cast garnered positive critical reviews, with The Washington Post describing it as "a gently stirring symphony about emotional transition filled with lovely musical passages and softly nuanced performances".

-Reeves appeared in the Richard Linklater-directed animated science fiction thriller A Scanner Darkly, which premiered at the 2006 Cannes Film Festival.
+In 2006, Reeves appeared in the Richard Linklater-directed animated science fiction thriller A Scanner Darkly, which premiered at the 2006 Cannes Film Festival.
 Reeves played Bob Arctor/Fred, an undercover agent in a futuristic dystopia under high-tech police surveillance.
-Based on the novel of the same name by Philip K. Dick, the film was a box office failure.
-However the film attracted generally favourable reviews; Paul Arendt of the BBC thought the film was "beautiful to watch", but Reeves was outshone by his co-star Robert Downey Jr. His next role was Alex Wyler in The Lake House (2006), a romantic drama adaptation of the South Korean film Il Mare (2000), which reunited him with Sandra Bullock.
+Based on the 1977 novel by Philip K. Dick, the film was a box office failure.
+However, the film attracted generally favourable reviews; Paul Arendt of the BBC thought the film was "beautiful to watch", but that Reeves was outshone by his co-star Robert Downey Jr. His next role was Alex Wyler in The Lake House, a romantic drama adaptation of the 2000 South Korean film Il Mare, which reunited him with Sandra Bullock.
 Despite its box office success, Mark Kermode of The Guardian was highly critical, writing "this syrup-drenched supernatural whimsy achieves stupidity at a genuinely international level [...]
 The last time Bullock and Reeves were together on screen the result was Speed.
 This should have been entitled Stop".
 Towards the end of 2006, he co-narrated The Great Warming with Alanis Morissette, a documentary about climate change mitigation.